jauderho/dkimpy/README.md

 This feature requires python3.5 or newer.

+If aiodns is available, the async functions will be used.
+To avoide async when aiodns is availale, set dkim.USE_ASYNC = False.

 ## TLSRPT (TLS Report)

 As of version 1.0, the RFC 8460 tlsrpt service type is supported: